Trelica connects to Snowflake in two ways, each requiring slightly different authentication:

 Finding information for your URLs

-You can enter either Preferred or Legacy format URLs into Trelica.
+You should enter the Preferred format URLs into Trelica.
 You can find the relevant information for constructing these URLs from the Snowflake UI:

 Alternatively if you are an organisation admin you can view this information as SQL: